-As a girl, I learned how to make biscuits from my Mom and Granma’s.
-Biscuits were the house bread of choice and it wouldn’t have been out of the ordinary for them to be served at any meal but, in particular for breakfast.
-Whether served smothered with rich sausage gravy, slathered with butter or homemade preserves a homemade biscuit just makes the meal.
-Now that I have a family of my own, the biscuit-making tradition has continued.
-For me, the smiles and the “oohs” and “aahs” just never get old.
+As a girl, I learned how to make biscuits from my Mom and Grandma's.
+Southern buttermilk Biscuits were the house bread of choice and it wouldn't have been out of the ordinary for them to be served at any meal.
+Notably, they were most common at breakfast.
+Whether served smothered with rich sausage gravy, slathered with butter or homemade preserves a homemade buttermilk drop biscuit just makes the meal.
+Now that I have a family of my own, the homemade biscuit-making tradition has continued.
+For me, the smiles and the "oohs" and "aahs" just never get old.

 Original recipe here on White Lily

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Disclosure: This is a sponsored conversation written by me on behalf of White Lily Flour.
 Thank you for being supportive and allowing me to share with you the brands that I care about and enjoy.

 - 2 cups White Lily® Enriched Bleached Self-Rising Flour

 - ¼ cup Crisco® All-Vegetable Shortening OR cold butter cubed

 - ⅔ to ¾ cups milk or buttermilk plus additional as needed

 - Preheat the oven to 500°F. Coat a baking sheet with no-stick cooking spray.